WiktorPaprocki/Sales-Management-Project/README.md

 | 2    | Sales Representative | A detailed overview of Internet Sales per Customers | Can follow up my customers that buys the most and who we can sell ore to | A Power BI dashboard which allows me to filter data for each customer |
 | 3    | Sales Representative | A detailed overview of Internet Sales per Products  | Can follow up my Products that sells the most                            | A Power BI dashboard which allows me to filter data for each Product  |
 | 4    | Sales Manager        | A dashboard overview of internet sales              | Follow sales over time against budget                                    | A Power Bi dashboard with graphs comparing sales against budget.      |

+## Excel Data Cleaning - (... file)

+## SQL Data Cleansing, Transformation and Exploration (SQL Data Exploration and sql table queries files)
+To create the necessary data model for doing analysis and fulfilling the business needs defined in the user stories the following tables were extracted using SQL.
+Also I Explored the data and made a preliminary analysis One data source (sales budgets) were provided in Excel format and were connected in the data model in a later step of the process.